Beginner’s Guide To Woodworking Wizardry

-It’s Never About The Wood or the Woodworking.
+It’s Never About the Wood or the Woodworking.
 It’s the Smiles and the Pride.

 Woodworking is personally rewarding and has become a lucrative side hustle for many carpenters.
 An important reason why woodworking has remained so popular for centuries is because of wood’s beauty, versatility, and durability.
 Wood can be used to make a wide variety of items, from furniture to toys to boats.
 Wood can be shaped into any desired form by hand or with power tools.